Pineapple Ginger Chicken Stir-Fry

 Instructions

-- 2Heat 1 tablespoon oil in a large saute pan or wok over medium-high heat.
-Add chicken and saute for 4-5 minutes, stirring occasionally, until the chicken is cooked through and no longer pink on the inside.
-Transfer chicken with a slotted spoon to a separate plate, and set aside.
+- 2Heat 1 tablespoon peanut oil in a large wok or saute pan over medium-high heat.
+Add the chicken and cook 4–5 minutes, stirring occasionally, until no longer pink inside and internal temperature reaches 165°F. Transfer to a plate.

-- 5Whisk all ingredients together in a small bowl until combined.
+- 5Whisk together the chicken broth, soy sauce, rice vinegar, sesame oil, and cornstarch in a small bowl until smooth.

 Nutrition — Per Serving